Pesticide waste

 Empty commercial product containers

-To limit the number of empty containers in the environment, many companies offer factory filled and sealed reusable deposit containers.
-After use, non-rinsed containers are returned to the company's depot.
+To limit the number of empty containers in the environment, many enterprises offer factory-filled and sealed reusable deposit containers.
+After use, non-rinsed containers are returned to the depot of the enterprise.
 Another option is to use water-soluble packaging.

 Leftover slurry

 Slurry is the result of mixing a pesticide with water.
-In order to avoid overspraying, estimate as accurately as possible the amount needed for application based on the area to be treated and recommended spray rate.
+In order to avoid overage, estimate as accurately as possible the amount of slurry to be applied based on the area to be treated and the recommended application rate.

 Overage can be saved for later application or used on an area that has not yet been treated but requires the same treatment.
-Do not dump excess slurry into the sewer system.
+Do not dump excess slurry into the sewer system or in a place where the excess could be harmful to health and the environment.

-Rinse water from cleaning empty containers contains low concentrations of pesticides.
-It can be applied to the previously treated area when it does not interfere with the effectiveness of the treatment.
-If this type of disposal is not appropriate, it is preferable to spray the rinsate in a low-risk area, away from streams, lakes, and at least 50 meters from wells.
-It should not be discharged into the sewer system.
+The water used to rinse empty containers acquires low concentrations of pesticides.
+It must be applied to the previously treated area if doing so does not interfere with the effectiveness of the treatment.
+If this type of disposal is not appropriate, it is preferable to spray the rinsate in a low-risk area, more than 50 metres from streams, lakes, or wells.
+It must not be discharged into the sewer system or in a place where it could be harmful to health and the environment.

 Pesticide injection systems installed on sprayers are recommended as they mix pesticide concentrate and water immediately before passing through the nozzles.
-Water-soluble packaging, which minimizes rinse water, and returnable containers, are also recommended.
+Water-soluble packaging, which minimizes rinsate, and returnable containers, are also recommended.

-Intact containers of non-useful products can be returned to suppliers.
-AgriRÉCUP also runs a secure collection and disposal program This hyperlink will open in a new window. for approved expired or unusable agricultural pesticides every three years.
+Intact containers of unwanted products can be returned to suppliers.
+CleanFarms also runs a secure collection and disposal program for approved expired or unwanted pesticides every three years.

-Unusable or expired pesticides that have hazmat properties must be recycled or disposed of by holders of Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC) authorized permits.
-The list of addresses of authorized permit holders is available from regional offices of the MELCC.
+Unwanted or expired pesticides that have hazmat properties must be recycled or disposed of by authorized Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) permit holders.
+The list of addresses of authorized permit holders is available from MELCCFP regional offices.

 Pesticide spills

-If you witness a spill, immediately notify Urgence-Environnement This hyperlink will open in a new window..
-Contain the liquids by surrounding them with absorbent materials.
-These materials will be considered as pesticide waste, even in the case of a minor spill.
+If you witness a spill, immediately notify Urgence-Environnement.
+Stop the spill and contain the liquids by surrounding them with absorbent materials.
+These materials will be considered pesticide waste, even in the case of a minor spill.

 Important contact information